-- Preheat your oven to 375 degrees and prepare you muffin tin.
+- Preheat your oven to 400°F and line a muffin tin with muffin liners.

-- In a large mixing bowl, whisk together the brown butter, sugar, and brown sugar.
+- In a large mixing bowl, whisk together the brown butter, sugar, brown sugar, and lemon zest.

-- Add in the eggs, vanilla, and almond extract and whisk until combined and smooth.
+- Add in the eggs and vanilla and whisk until combined and smooth.

-- Mix in the buttermilk.
-Then stir in the remaining dry ingredients.
+- Whisk in the yogurt and lemon juice until fully combined.
+Then stir in the dry ingredients until fully incorporated.

-- Spoon the batter into your muffin cups so that they are about ⅔ full.
+- Spoon the batter into your muffin cups so that they are almost full.
 Sprinkle sparkling sugar over top of each muffin if desired.

-- Bake at 375 for 20-25 minutes for regular sized muffins.
+- Bake at 400°F for 18-22 minutes for regular sized muffins.
 Rotate the pan about halfway through so that the muffins brown evenly.